nxp-mcuxpresso/mcuxsdk-examples/_boards/evkmimxrt1180/ecat_examples/digital_io/topics/ssc_source_code_generate.md

 Due to the license issue, the MCUXpresso SDK does not include the EtherCAT SSC.
 The SSC Tool must generate the subdevice stack code first.
 This section lists the steps to download the SSC tool and generate the subdevice stack code for the digital IO example via the SSC tool.

-**Note:** You must have a Backoff account to download the EtherCAT SSC tool.
+**Note:** You must have a Beckhoff account to download the EtherCAT SSC tool.

 1. Download and install the SSC tool.
     1. Click the link [https://www.ethercat.org/en/downloads.html](https://www.ethercat.org/en/downloads.html).